JP-Kelly/projects/README.md

 ### Skills Proficiency

-This section provides further detail on my proficiency with the tools and technologies listed above.
+This section provides further details of my proficiency with the tools and technologies listed above.

 ### 📊 Data Visualization